New Jersey Roads - US 46 - Elmwood Park to US 1-9

 US 46 from Elmwood Park to US 1-9

 The first photo is in the lower right hand corner of the last one in the previous run, and was taken from the NJ 20 SB/Crooks Avenue onramp to US 46 EB.
-The others continue on EB 46.
+The second and third are left/right on the same gantry, continuing on US 46 EB.

 The NJ 20 split as seen from the Passaic River bridge, with the final photo in the thick of the interchange on that Crooks/GSP/20 ramp.
 Traffic that heads straight comes down to a traffic light, and GSP traffic turns left onto the US 46 onramp from Crooks Ave.
 Before this interchange was redone, NJ 20 SB traffic to US 46 WB also had to come through this traffic light, but now it flies over.